MaggieDaisy/Cocktails_and_Dreams/README.md

 - Another one could be the ability to add comments for recipes or even create a sort of forum, where users can discuss the recipes, details, give feedback and participate in the life of the website being a part of the community.
 - Going further after this thought would be a possibility to create a space for saving and exchanging recipes with another user
 - Later on, when the application will grow up would be necessary to add an administration page, which will allow controlling all of the input content added by users.
 For the current stage of the application, the admin can add, correct and delete content by using a database where all information is stored.
+- Another feature to implement in the future is to provide a replacement photo for the card panels with recipes.
+Card panels contain input fields for the URL address which users need to fill during creating a recipe by inserting an image URL.
+For now, I left those fields as required to avoid empty spaces, but the concern is that if users do not want to provide a picture or the URL address in the future will not be valid, then a replacement solution needs to be found.

 # 4. Technologies and Resources used